Skip to main content

 This page is your one-stop shop for important back-to-school information, including start dates, school supplies, open house details, and more.
 Content will be updated throughout the summer, so be sure to check back regularly to stay informed and ready for the year ahead.

-• The school day start and end times have been updated for the 2025–26 school year.
+• The school day start and end times have been updated for the 2026–27 school year.
 Please review the schedule below to see when your building’s school day will begin and end.
+You can also see a schedule for every building.

 Studebaker Preschool